Software Cornwall, with the help of their members, are hosting and supporting their annual work experience project week from 18th – 22nd July 2022.

 Good communication skills and a friendly manner.

-Enthusiastic approach to learning.
+Enthusiastic approach to learning and working.

 The ability to comply with instruction and follow set systems.